Audition Songs for Camelot – By Character

 “What Do the Simple Folk Do?” – Arthur, Guenevere

-“Fie on Goodness” – Mordred, Ensemble
+“Fie on Goodness” – Ensemble

-“I Loved You Once In Silence” – Guenevere
+“I Loved You Once in Silence” – Guenevere

 “Guenevere” – Ensemble